 Students who are 45 days or more behind on payments may be turned over for legal action.
 All additional fees, court fees, etc. will be added to the students balance.
-Certificates, diplomas, and official transcripts will not be released to the student until the account is current and/or paid in full.

 There is NO penalty for accounts paid off early.

 Financial aid is awarded and monthly payment (installment) plans are contingent upon eligibility requirements, enrollment status, completion of necessary forms, submission of valid documents and other verification requirements as requested; and may change based on income, documentation, circumstances and/or change in federal regulations.